-Social Meals funding is an opportunity to either enhance existing, or implement new, service delivery models that provide shared meals for (and with) vulnerable seniors.
-A secondary benefit is the opportunity for informal monitoring of the health and well-being of isolated seniors (offering resources or referrals, as appropriate).
+Social Meals funding is an opportunity to either enhance existing, or implement new, service delivery models that provide shared meals for (and with) seniors from priority population.
+A secondary benefit is the opportunity for informal check-in on the health and well-being of isolated seniors (offering resources or referrals, as appropriate).
 Specific approaches must be responsive to the context of the local community/region, but examples could include: